swiftlang/swift-experimental-string-processing/Documentation/Evolution/UnicodeForStringProcessing.md

 str.contains(/\w+é/)        // true
 ```

-With these initial principles in hand, we can look at how character classes should behave with Swift strings.
+With these initial principles in hand, we can look at how character classes behave with Swift strings.
 Unicode leaves all interpretation of grapheme clusters up to implementations, which means that Swift needs to define any semantics for its own usage.
 Since other regex engines operate, at most, at the semantics level of Unicode scalar values, there is little to no prior art to consult.

 <details><summary>Other engines</summary>